The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 • Adjusts resistance via training app: No

-• Non-smart and smart version
+• Non-smart and smart versions

 • Well built